yaroslaff/locker-doc/locker-server-env.md

 `LOCKER_DEBUG_SKIP_CERTS` - do not generate certificates for new virtual hosts (usually not needed)

 `LOCKER_DEBUG_TEST_CERT` - generate staging letsencrypt certificates (higher rate limits, for testing)

+`LOCKER_MYIPS` - space-separated list of IP addresses (hostname will pass verification only if it points to these IP addresses).
+Example: `LOCKER_MYIPS = 1.1.1.1 2.2.2.2`

+`LOCKER_RESERVED_DOMAIN_SUFFIXES` - space-separated list of domain-suffixes, locker will reject verification if any hostname ends with one of these suffix.